nuvla/clojure-library/cimi/doc/cimi.md

-The CIMI search (search), create (add), read (get), update (edit), and delete (delete) operations are defined in the `cimi` protocol in the `sixsq.slipstream.client.api.cimi` namespace.
-A separate namespace `sixsq.slipstream.client.api.authn` wraps some of the CIMI functions to simplify the authentication process.
+The CIMI search (search), create (add), read (get), update (edit), and delete (delete) operations are defined in the `cimi` protocol in the `sixsq.nuvla.client.api.cimi` namespace.
+A separate namespace `sixsq.nuvla.client.api.authn` wraps some of the CIMI functions to simplify the authentication process.

 To use the CIMI and authn protocol functions, you must instantiate either